Morgan-Feuz/conda-virual-envs/README.md

 $ conda activate myenv
 ```
 When activated the conda env name should now be displayed next to the prompt in the terminal (`(myenv)$`).
-<ins>Note:</ins> If the error `CondaError: Run "conda init" before "conda activate" then try restarting the terminal and reactivating the conda env to try and resolve the issue.
+<ins>Note:</ins> If the error `CondaError: Run "conda init" before "conda activate"`, then try restarting the terminal and reactivating the conda env to try and resolve the issue.

 <ins>Basic conda env commands:</ins>
 ```